Design & Technology December 15, 2016

 This was best shown in the ‘Playstation VR & The Future of Entertainment’ talk, hosted on the Content Makers stage and featuring Shawn Layden, President of Sony Interactive Entertainment.

-For the games industry, 2016 was the year of VR but for it to really take off, the film industry needs to get on board, and Sony see themselves as the gateway to VR for the masses.
+For the games industry, 2016 was the year of VR, but for it to really take off, the film industry needs to get on board, and Sony see themselves as the gateway to VR for the masses.

 Shawn described how the Playstation 4 has an install base of 50 million devices, and how the Playstation is the most popular device for streaming Netflix globally.
 This, coupled with the fact that Sony owns Universal Studios, means that they have found themselves in a unique ecosystem where they can deliver VR experiences to 50 million users across gaming and films.

-You can expect the first VR cinematic experiences to hit the mainstream over the next 3-5 years, at which point you, the user, will be at the centre of a digital experience, interacting with a virtual world around you.
+You can expect the first VR cinematic experiences to hit the mainstream over the next 3-5 years, at which point you, the user, will be at the center of a digital experience, interacting with a virtual world around you.
 Prepare to have your mind blown.

 An Interactive World